-BYU pass offense vs. Utah State
+BYU running game vs. Utah State

 BYU run defense vs. Utah State